 In March 2020, the World Health Organization declared the novel coronavirus ("COVID-19") a global pandemic.
 Emergency measures enacted globally have caused material disruption to businesses resulting in an economic slowdown.
-It is not possible to forecast with certainty the duration and full financial effect of the COVID-19 pandemic.
+Although health measures have eased and vaccination programs are well underway, the timing of a full economic recovery remains uncertain, and as such, it is not possible to forecast with certainty the duration and full financial effect of the COVID-19 pandemic.
 The situation remains fluid and there is significant uncertainty surrounding the potential impact it may have on the Corporation's assets, liabilities, revenues, expenses and cash flows.

-In the preparation of the condensed consolidated interim financial statements, the Corporation has incorporated the potential impact of COVID-19 into its estimates and assumptions that affect the carrying amounts of its assets and liabilities, and the reported amount of its results using the best available information as of March 31, 2021.
+In the preparation of the condensed consolidated interim financial statements, the Corporation has incorporated the potential impact of COVID-19 into its estimates and assumptions that affect the carrying amounts of its assets and liabilities, and the reported amount of its results using the best available information as of June 30, 2021.
 Significant sources of estimation uncertainty include the fair value measurement of investments and the determination of expected credit losses on financial assets.